software-mansion/react-native-gesture-handler/README.md

 Gesture handler library API allows for defining some basic interaction between handler components.
 Interactions can be defined by first setting a tag or string identifer for a handler component with the `id` property and then referencing it with `waitFor` or `simultaneousHandlers` props in other handler component.

-In order to generate unique tag of handler you have to use `ceateTag` method from our library
+In order to generate unique tag of handler you have to use `createTag` method from our library.

 #### `waitFor` property